ivao-brasil/ivao-discord-auth/README.md

     * `LANGUAGE`: The language you want to use, see `Language` topic below.

+    * `DEFAULT_TITLE`: The default HTML title for pages.
+The words is separated by `_` instead of normal space.
+For example: `IVAO_BR_Discord_Auth_System` will result in a title like `IVAO BR Discord Auth System`

+    <b>NOTE:</b> You will need to create a Discord Application in order to get the CLIENT_ID.
+Make sure to add your application path `/discord/callback`, for example `discord.br.ivao.aero/discord/callback`, as redirect URL for OAuth2, otherwise, the Discord Auth will not work correctly.
 ## Using

 1. You need to visit the /admin endpoint with account registered as admin according step 3 of installation procedure.